 Maximum LVR requirements

-You have poor credit history
+You have a poor credit history

 As with any loan, your lender will do due diligence on your background, particularly your credit history.
 High LVR loans mean defaulting can put lenders in a tough spot, so they are likely to be even more rigorous when assessing loans with no deposit.
 If you have a history of unpaid bills and late repayments on other debts, it might suggest to your lender that giving you a loan without a deposit would be an unacceptable risk.